Justice one case at a time

 These can include a mix of the following:

-No matter how safe you assume a dog is, animals are always unpredictable, especially around smaller, louder creatures.
+No matter how safe you assume a dog is, animals are always unpredictable, especially around smaller, louder individuals.
 Any dog can bite, and your child’s life is not worth the risk.

 If this unknown dog approaches you, try to stay quiet and still until you can determine its mood and intentions.